-The Master of Liberal Arts, Creative Writing and Literature degree field consists of 12 courses.
-A one-week, on-campus writer’s residency is required.
+The Master of Liberal Arts, Creative Writing and Literature degree field consists of 12 courses (48 credits).
+A one- or three-week, on-campus writer’s residency is required.

 12 Graduate Courses